 Japan capitulated, but we re-occupied the Dutch East-Indies

-Not clearly identifying the colonial context, in which World War II took place in the Dutch East Indies, is misleading for the average, ignorant Dutchman, argues Marjolein van Pagee.
+Not clearly identifying the colonial context in which World War II took place in the Dutch East Indies, is misleading for the average, ignorant Dutchman, argues Marjolein van Pagee.

 NRC Handelsblad, August 19, 2016

 On August 11, columnist Zihni Özdil asked in this newspaper if anyone dared to address the sacred cows in the Netherlands, concerning national history.
-He took the lead by naming the then Minister of War a war criminal.
+He took the lead by naming the then Minister of War, a war criminal.
 Hereby I dare to poke another sacred cow.
-I want to discuss victimhood, which is nationally commemorated in the Netherlands when it comes to the Dutch East Indies instead of the Dutch role as perpetrator.
+I want to discuss victimhood, which is nationally commemorated in the Netherlands when it comes to the Dutch East Indies instead of the Dutch role as perpetrators.

 The Foundation ‘Memorial August 15, 1945’ commemorates the end of WWII.
 The Dutch motherland was actually freed from the German occupation on May 5, 1945, which has been the official National liberation day until now.
 However the Dutch colony in Asia was liberated from the Japanese months later on August 15.
 By the capitulation of Japan the Dutch and Indo-European became free again after several years in captivity.